-The exercises, drills, and solutions are a curated from a collection of resources available on the MIT Japanese 1 course site.
+The 'Online Resources' listed in this page, including the exercises, drills, and solutions, are a curated from a collection of resources available on the MIT Japanese 1 course site, which are not available outside the MIT community and would require an MIT Certificate to access.)
 OCW is not hosting all of the exercises due to audio or visual components that are incompatible with our license.

 Solution files provide the solutions.
 Early in the course they include kanji, kana, furigana, romaji, and English translations.
 Later in the course, not all of these are provided.